mitramkm/mastering-gradle/README.md

 # mastering-gradle

-This is source code repository of book "Mastering Gradle"
+This is source code repository of the book "Mastering Gradle"